Anjuschenka/Subtitle-Adder/LiaScriptImageDescriber/ImageDescriber.md

 <script>placeSelect();</script>

 ---
-Now that we have the general idea of what you want to do, we need the verry object you would like to train describing on.
+Now that we have the general idea of what you want to do, we need the very object you would like to train describing on.

-For the current iteration of this program, please insert a Link into the inputbox below which is a direct link to an image of what you want to describe.
+For the current iteration of this program, please insert a Link into the input box below which is a direct link to an image of what you want to describe.

 Here is an example Link: https://www.seekpng.com/png/detail/176-1761248_elder-goddess-little-pony-mlp-magnaluna.png